hngi/Team-International-Backend/README.md

  -----------------------------------------------------Running the server-------------------------------------------------------------
 In your command prompt navigate to the original file directory where the manage.py script exists and run the following: python manage.py runserver

-Now the server is up and running on your local host on http://127.0.0.1:8000/ You can also visit the rest API by visiting http://127.0.0.1:8000/api For more testing purposes please refer to the following python manage.py makemigrations ->creates migration files based on your models python manage.py migrate -> will create the tables in your db based on the migration files created
+Now the server is up and running on your local host on http://127.0.0.1:8000/

+For more testing purposes please refer to the following python manage.py makemigrations ->creates migration files based on your models python manage.py migrate -> will create the tables in your db based on the migration files created